axalion/receipt-processor-challenge/README.md

 ```

 3. **If you encounter a policy error when trying to activate the virtual environment, you need to change the execution policy for PowerShell scripts:**
-   - Open PowerShell as Administrator: Right-click on the Start menu, select "Windows PowerShell (Admin)" or "Windows Terminal (Admin)".
+   - Open PowerShell as Administrator: Right-click on the Start menu, select "Windows PowerShell (Admin)" or "Windows Terminal (Admin)"
    - Check the current execution policy:
      ```bash
       Get-ExecutionPolicy